 According to lunginstitute.com, not many people are aware of the stem cell treatment and for those who are aware, always wonder if indeed the treatment works and how the treatment works.
 Firstly, the patient is expected to either have a bone marrow treatment or venous treatment, and this is where the stem cells are removed from the body.

-The sample taken from the bone marrow or blood treatment is the one that is used to harvest the cells.
-The next step done is separating the stem cells from others cells found in the sample taken.
 After separating the stem cells from other cells, the medics are seen to concentrate the stem cells that will be returned to the blood stream of the patient.
 The healing process begins directly after the concentrated stem cells have been returned to the patient’s body.

 The concentrated stem cells are returned to the patient’s bloodstream through an IV.
 They go straight to the heart where they are later redistributed to the patient’s lungs helping in the healing process.